nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![Architecture Diagram](images/ArchitectureDiagram.png)

-*Figure: High-level architecture diagram of the CinnamonBun.*
+*Figure: High-level architecture diagram of CinnamonBun.*

 Given below is a quick overview of main components and how they interact with each other.